Ivanpah Solar Power Facility: Description

 The largest investor in the project was NRG Energy, a generating company based in Princeton, New Jersey.
 It contributed $300 million.
 The project also received an investment of $168 million from Google.
 In November 2011, Google announced that it would no longer invest in the facility due to the rapid decline of the price of photovoltaic systems. $90,000,000 in financing was provided through the EB-5 Investor Immigration program, managed in this case by CMB Regional Centers.

 The project, which had a total cost of about $2.18 billion, received a $1.6 billion loan guarantee from the United States Department of Energy.
 The facility developed contracts to sell about two-thirds of the power it generated to the Pacific Gas and Electric Company (PG&E), and the rest to Southern California Edison (SCE).
 PG&E announced in 2025 that it was terminating its contracts subject to approval by regulators.

+In December 2025, the CPUC unanimously rejected that agreement, citing concerns about grid reliability and wasting sunk costs.
+The decision requires two of the three units to remain running.